pqrkchqps/diehard-dot-fund-school/beginner/overview.md

 Loomio is an app for collaborative decision-making.
 It empowers groups to come together, build shared understanding, and agree on a clear course of action.

-Our [case studies](http://loomio.school/case_studies.html) section highlights the variety of ways groups have used Loomio.
+People use it for all kinds of things, from approving funding applications to cooperative governance to stakeholder engagement.
+The **[case studies](http://loomio.school/case_studies.html)** section shows a variety of ways groups have used Loomio.

 It's an open source web application that also works great on mobile phones.